-Friday, February 16th is the Chinese New Year.
-While the whole of China and some parts of the world celebrate this event, every drop shipper should be preparing their eBay store for the impact of Chinese New Year on their business.
+Friday, February 12th is the Chinese New Year.
+While the whole of China and some parts of the world celebrate this event, every drop shipper should be preparing their eBay store or another eCommerce shop for the impact of the Chinese New Year on their business.

 As East-West company has pointed out in the paragraph below, all offices including manufacturing companies shut down during this time of the year.